tropicsquare/orshin-demo/examples/Tetris_TP01_COREV/README.md

 Operation:
 - The **peripheral** runs the Tetris game and requests random numbers from the central device to generate new Tetris pieces.
 - The **central** device acts as a secure random number provider (and can be extended to provide other secure hardware-backed operations).
-- All requests and responses are sent as encrypted messages using the BlueBrothers protocol.
+- All requests and responses are sent as encrypted messages using the BB-protocol.
 The message format is defined in `tropic_simple.h`.
 - The communication flow is:
   1. Devices perform a secure handshake to establish a session key.
   2. The peripheral requests random numbers from the central device as needed for the Tetris game.